tiago-kth/master-thesis/budget-idea/prototypes/soft-body/notes.md

 For lower timesteps, we need lower (meaning, stronger) velocity damping to help stabilise the system.
 Time steps of 50 seem to work well.

+## 2024.04.10

+Higher stiffness make the blobs blobbier when under contact.

+Gas constant and stiffness constant impact in the final blob size compared to its reference circle.